choiscafe/NFC_Newcomers/README.md

-# NEWCOMERS
+# NFC NEWCOMERS

-This project was created for front-end side of welcoming site for newcomers at my chuch, New Frontier Church in New York.
+NFC_Newcomers is the New Frontier Church Newcomers app, a front-end single page application that allows newcomers to easily input and submit their information to our church.
+My goal with this project was to create a more efficient and welcoming process for newcomers to engage with our church.

-## Why I came up with this project
+## Motivation for the project

-I served at NFC (New Frontier Church) in newcomers team since 2013.
-Being part of the team member for 7 years, and then serving as the newcomers team leader for a year, my team members and I found it cumbersome organizing newcomers' info details into Google spreadsheet.
-We often discussed on how to effectively gather information and organize them.
-After we gether information on Sunday, we would often forget or delay on updating the spreadsheet during the week.
+I have been a member of the newcomers team at NFC since 2013, and have served as team leader for a year.
+During my time on the team, my fellow team members and I found it challenging to keep track of newcomers' information using a Google spreadsheet.
+It was often difficult to gather and organize the information, and we struggled to keep the spreadsheet up to date.

-This project is the page for newcomers to enter and provide their information in a friedly and welcoming manner!

-Implementing this app, the newcomers team members can now focus more on getting to know and welcoming the newcomers, taking load off from the administrative tasks.
+This project was created as a friendly and welcoming way for newcomers to provide their information.
+By implementing this app, the newcomers team can focus on building relationships with newcomers, rather than being bogged down by administrative tasks.
+The app aims to streamline the process of gathering and organizing newcomers' information, allowing the team to more effectively welcome and get to know newcomers.

 ## To get started on your local server
 ### `npm start`